TadiT7/treble_experimentations_wiki/Sharp-AQUOS-S2.md

 ## Additional Notes

 * In fact the boot kernel of [[Nokia 6 (2018)]], [[Nokia 7]], [[Nokia 7 Plus]] and [[Sharp AQUOS S2]] are identical.
-You can use Nokia 7 or 7 plus kernel on AQUOS S2, but camera, Wi-Fi and some other functions won't work properly.
+You can use Nokia 7 or 7 Plus kernel on AQUOS S2, but camera, Wi-Fi and some other functions won't work properly.

 * The OS doesn't display status bar properly due to notch (cutout) and Sharp / FIH Mobile aren't providing proper vendor image.
 To fix this problem, you have to add overlay by yourself or flash [modded vendor image for 00CN_2_070](https://drive.google.com/open?id=1h_lby181FerHcs3pg45SAoiY9-nGtomO) and [boot image](https://drive.google.com/open?id=1_uginpiJ_JfRuE0Z8oeR1D-qnsHUZWN-).